gem/oq-engine/doc/adv-manual/classical_PSHA.rst

   $ OQ_REDUCE=.01 oq engine --run job.ini

-will reduce the number of sites by 100 times by random sampling, as well a reducing to 1 the number of IMTs and realizations.
+will reduce the number of sites by 100 times by random sampling, as well as reducing to 1 the number of IMTs and realizations.
 As a result the calculation will be very fast (say 1 hour instead of 4 days) and it will possible to re-run it multiple times with different parameters.
 For instance, you can test the impact of the area source discretization